-SOUZA CHAVES, M. Caio (2019) Convolutional Neural Networks For Road Detection: An approach based on patch classification PRE - Research Project, ENSTA.
+SOUZA CHAVES, M. Caio (2019) Convolutional Neural Networks For Road Detection: An approach based on patch classification PRE - Projet de recherche, ENSTA.

 [img]